- What is the ACL?

-- Do I need x-rays, MRI or any other test?
+- Do I need an X-ray, MRI, or any other test?

-- Is there other damage to the knee when the ACL is injured?
+- Is there other damage to the knee when the ACL is torn?

 - What kind of graft is used for the new ligament?